alamenai/notify/README.md

 ### Intro
 ---

 When I started looking for _well designed_, _compatible_, _lightwhite_, _customizable_ and _easy to use_ push notification for my React applications that fits needs and delight users, I did not find a one that requires only **one line of code**.
-So, I decided to design and develop Notify for displaying out-of-the-box push notifications.
+So, I decided to design and develop React Push Notify for displaying out-of-the-box push notifications.

 ### Features